streamr-dev/core-api/README.md

 - [Grails Database Migration Plugin Documentation (single page)](http://grails-plugins.github.io/grails-database-migration/1.4.0/guide/single.html)
 - [Spock Concurrency Tools](http://spockframework.org/spock/javadoc/1.1/spock/util/concurrent/package-summary.html)

+### Coding your own modules

+There are already modules that allow running code on canvas, e.g. JavaModule and Javascript module.
+They are however more "last resort" patches for cases where the modules don't offer the required functionality, but the functionality also isn't reusable enough to warrant developing a custom module.

+If the required functionality is complex, and if it depends on libraries or external code, you'll need to set up the development environment following the above steps.
+Upside is of course, after it's done, you also get IDE support (we use [IntelliJ IDEA](https://www.jetbrains.com/idea/)), and you can write unit tests etc.

+A module is as simple as a Java class that extends `AbstractSignalPathModule` and overrides the critical module-specific functionality (e.g. `SendOutput`).
+The code is going to look the same as in a JavaModule, only encapsulated in a Java class.
+Please take a look at the [Multiply module](https://github.com/streamr-dev/engine-and-editor/blob/master/src/java/com/unifina/signalpath/simplemath/Multiply.java) for a simple example / boilerplate / starting point.
+For unit testing a module, see the [MultiplySpec unit test class](https://github.com/streamr-dev/engine-and-editor/blob/master/test/unit/com/unifina/signalpath/simplemath/MultiplySpec.groovy).

+You also need to add your module to the `module` table in SQL database so that Editor finds your module, and you can add it on the canvas.

+We want to integrate quality module contributions to the product.
+To get your custom module to the master, the following is required:
+* the module code <small>(*MyModule* extends AbstractSignalPathModule)</small>
+* unit tests <small>(*MyModuleSpec* extends spock.lang.Specification)</small>
+* database migration <small>(under grails-app/migrations, [see example](https://github.com/streamr-dev/engine-and-editor/blob/master/grails-app/migrations/core/2017-03-08-list-to-events-module.groovy))</small>
+* all this in a neat git branch with no conflicts with master, and a PR in github

+We'll be happy to help with completing these steps.

 ## License

 This software is open source, and dual licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html) and an enterprise-friendly commercial license.